 About Robert E. Lanham, P.C.

+Mr. Lanham is not accepting new clients at the present time.
 Robert E. Lanham, P.C. represents clients in divorces, legal separations, and related family law matters in Boulder County, as well as the Denver metropolitan area.
 The firm prides itself on maintaining the highest standards of legal excellence and ethical, caring and tenacious representation of its clients.
 One of Boulder’s most experienced family law attorneys, Mr. Lanham has practiced exclusively in this field for the past twenty years.
 Unlike many law firms, he is fully involved in representing his clients and will not delegate your case to an associate or legal assistant.

 His clients include executives, doctors, attorneys, engineers and other professionals and their spouses.
 Many of his clients have interests in large or complex trusts or partnership interests, necessitating a high level of legal and financial expertise.
 Often there is a prenuptial or postnuptial agreement to defend or challenge.
 Mr. Lanham has extensive experience in cases involving maintenance (alimony), child support and child custody (allocation of parental responsibilities).
 He has also handled many high income and high asset divorce cases, some with assets of hundreds of millions of dollars.
 No matter how complex your case might be, Mr. Lanham has the skills and experience to see that you get the best outcome possible under the law.